hansroh/skitai/README.rst

 Process / Thread
 -------------------------------

 Process / Thread is for synchronous routine.

+Skitai will create thread/process pool as you use it at once.
+If you do't use this, pool will not be created for resource saving.
+Pool size is your number of CPUs.

 .. code:: python